aeilot/Habits/README.md

 - ✅ **Track daily habits:** Create, edit, and manage your habits with a clean, minimal interface.
 - ✅ **Streak View:** Stay motivated with visual streak tracking and progress indicators.
-- 🚧 **AI Agent (Coming Soon):** Let AI help you set goals, analyze your progress, and suggest improvements.
+- ✅ **AI Agent:** Let AI help you set goals, analyze your progress, and suggest improvements.

 ## Getting Started